Existe aussi en Version Française

-Tomas Tang was normally on the set, but with someone else directing from memory.
-Unsure who this exactly was.
-There was alot of copying going on in the Hong Kong film industry in general and I would guess that this is what happened with the "technique" from IFD.
+There was a lot of copying going on in the Hong Kong film industry in general and I would guess that this is what happened with the "technique" from IFD.
 At the end of the day it was a way of making money rather than creating anything authentic or creative.

 I did hear about the fire, after the fact, but have no knowledge as to what actually went on.

 Nothing would surprise me however!

 Bruce Baron told us the Triads were heavily infiltrated into the HK movie industry and that on IFD films, the crews were "among the roughest and most dangerous [he has] ever had the ill fortune to work with, with a lot of low level triad thugs moonlighting as grips".
 Would you have any comment about the possible links between IFD / Filmark companies and Hong Kong syndicates?

 Triad members have always proliferated in the Hong Kong film industry to my knowledge.

 IFD was, I guess, no different.
 I had met a lot of these people both inside and outside the film industry and had always got along with them.
 I have a healthy respect for organised crime figures, be it in Asia or the West.
 There's a certain camaraderie amongst them, and once you knew the rules and the position of people you were dealing with, then everything was fairly straight forward.

 Having said that, I was in a very scary confrontation with some low level members when I first arrived in Hong Kong, so I learnt pretty quickly!